How I Clean My Home Without Harsh Chemicals

 Spray on stains before laundering to help remove even tough stains.
 Add 1 tablespoon of Sal Suds to a load of laundry as a natural stain-removing booster.

-White vinegar is also a pantry staple for stain removal.
+White vinegar is also a staple for stain removal.
 The acetic acid in white vinegar dissolves stains and neutralizes odors.
 Mix equal parts white vinegar and water, apply to the stain, blot gently, and launder as usual.
-It's a non-toxic, homemade stain remover staple in DIY natural cleaners.
 Avoid using it on items that have elastic, such as exercise wear, as the acid can break down the material over time.

 Handling Mold and Mildew

 Mold is a common problem, especially in humid areas with limited airflow like bathrooms and basements.
-It can grow on almost any surface, plastics, tiles, wallboard, cloth, and ceilings.
-Depending on the size and severity, mold can often be cleaned up as a DIY project using non-toxic solutions and proper precautions.
+It can grow on almost any surface, like plastic, tiles, wallboard, cloth, and ceilings.
+Natural mold killers include hydrogen peroxide, white vinegar, baking soda, tea tree oil, and lemons.
+Their acidic, antibacterial, and antifungal properties make them effective and safe options.

 The tools needed depend on the project size.
 Larger areas may need plastic sheets or drop cloths to prevent spreading.
 A dehumidifier can help, too.
 For smaller projects, you'll need brushes (metal for wood, soft for fabrics), a spray bottle, and potentially replacement materials if mold has penetrated deeply.